unifiedjs/unified-engine/doc/configure.md

 ###### `plugins`

-The `plugins` field, related to [`plugins`][plugins] in `options`, has either an array of plug-in names or an object mapping plug-in names to their options.
+The `plugins` field, related to [`plugins`][plugins] in `options`, has either an array of plug-in names (or paths) or an object mapping plug-in’s to their options.

 Plug-in options can be `false`, which specifies that a plug-in should not be used.
 In all other cases, they are treated as an object, and